 This solution can be confirmed by direct substitution into Eq.
 (5.4-3b).
 The solution is shown graphically in Fig 5-6.
-Note that the only the time-independent substrate matrix needs to be inverted, and this can be done at the start of the computation, rather than for each time step.
+Note that only the time-independent substrate matrix needs to be inverted, and this can be done at the start of the computation, rather than for each time step.
 Furthermore, the array y is also independent of time.

 Fig 5-6.
 Graphical schematic of the implementation of an implicit time-step from time n to time n+1 for multiple non-interacting locations (Eq.
 3.4-8).
-Elements are labeled as in Fig 3-9.
-The arrays z and y are defined graphically in Fig 3-13.
+Elements are labeled as in Fig 3-9. "" indicates element-by-element multiplication of two arrays (above the dotted line).
+"X" indicates matrix multiplication (equivalent to the outer product of two arrays for the multiplication below the lowest dotted line).